The immune system and cancer

 Chemotherapy, targeted cancer drugs and some radiotherapy treatments can lower the neutrophil count.
 So, you may be more likely to get bacterial or fungal infections after these treatments.

 It is important for you to know the following when having cancer treatment:

 - infections can become serious very quickly in people with low neutrophil counts

 - antibiotics could save your life, so if you get a fever or feel ill, phone your cancer centre or go to hospital straight away

 - you may need to take antibiotics to help prevent severe infection if your blood counts are low

-You are more likely to become ill from bugs you carry around with you, then from catching someone else's.
+You are more likely to become ill from bugs you carry around with you, than from catching someone else's.
 This means that you usually don't have to avoid contact with your family, friends or children after treatment.

 You can ask your doctor or nurse what precautions you should take against infection.

 This is immune protection that the body learns after having certain diseases.
 The body learns to recognise each different kind of bacteria, fungus or virus it meets for the first time.
 So, the next time the same bug invades the body, the immune system is ready for it and able to fight it off more easily.
 This is why you usually only get some infectious diseases, such as measles or chicken pox, once.